jswithalex/BACE_Summer_2015/week1/functions.md

 I'm going to start with the topic of functions, which would usually be discussed in week 2 or 3 in a course like this.
 My goal is to talk a little bit about what a program is from a bird's eye view and then start in on programming at ground-level.

 In a "real-world" situation, we might be forced with a problem or a service that we'd like to provide to users.
-Treating the task as one big problem is often overwhelming, so it's best to break the ultimate problem into a set of simpler problems that take care of a distinct part of the overall problem.
-When solved together, these simpler problems yield the result we want.
+Whatever the task may be, treating its soluation as one big problem is often overwhelming and inefficient, so it's best to break the ultimate problem into a set of simpler problems that take care of a distinct part of the overall problem.
+This is where functions come in.
+They help you structure your approach to solving a problem.
+When you solved in conjunction, these simpler problems produce the result we want.

 Here's an example: If I want to get the top five most frequent words that a given Twitter user tweets over the course of a week, there are set of smaller problems that I need to solve in order to get the final result.
 I need to: